 Work in progress can be not only very creative, especially when the work itself is about creativity.
-Our conscious mind enables us to choose ways of communication that are best contextual embodiments of our creative capacity in creative communication.
-But is it only creative communication that opens up perspectives for creative cognition?”
+Our conscious mind enables us to choose ways of communication that are the best contextual embodiments of our creative capacity in creative communication and time-framed enaction.
+But is it only the creative communication, that opens up perspectives for creative cognition?”

 Soon to be published in the full version via ”Beyond Fiction and Mind of Contextual Reality”.